stefanoborini/book-the-software-company/02-on-agile-development.md

 directions.
 The PO knows what's needed.
 The Team knows what's possible.
 Consensus between these two forces is orchestrated by a negotiation, but this negotiation is harder to achieve when these two roles reside on the same person.
-The team ends up seeing the Team lead as "the boss", rather than the technical guide and organiser, and this influences decision making and willingness to speak openly.
+The Team ends up seeing the Team lead as "the boss", rather than the technical guide and organiser, and this influences decision making and willingness to speak openly.

 ## Scrum not being the right framework for the task

+In some contexts, Scrum is simply not the right framework.
+I've witnessed this in highly regulated industries such as

 ### Integration with long round trip time (e.g. manufacturing)